 Another one of the busiest drives is on the infamous M1 Motorway, leading from London north and into Leeds.
 You’ll pass through famous places like the Peak District National Forest, the Yorkshire Wildlife Park, Sherwood Forest, and Solitaire – the famous UNESCO Heritage Site.
 When you get a chance, you’ll love to visit the gorgeous Victorian quarters of Leeds.

 London to Severn Beach is another famous drive, along the M3.
 You’ll head though the Reading Abbey Ruins and see places like Donnington Castle.
 You’ll also be able to visit other famous places like Bath and hike in the Cotswolds.
 4.4 million people visit Bath per year, making it one of England’s most famous sights.
 Don’t forget to explore the countryside and architecture of North West Leicestershire.

 Although a little out of the way, Stonehenge is easily one of the most significant sights in all of England and can be seen on a day trip if you are very determined.

-After visiting here, people often head to places like the infamous Picadilly Circus.
-This famous road junction gets thousands of visitors a day of tourists loving to have their photos taken in England’s version of places like New York’s times square.
+After visiting here, people often head to places like the infamous Piccadilly Circus.
+This famous road junction gets thousands of visitors a day of tourists loving to have their photos taken in England’s version of places like New York’s Times Square.

 If you want a view of the major landmarks, don’t skip out on visiting the London Eye.
 The London Eye is the world’s biggest observation wheel and sits on London’s South Bank, at over 135 metres.